ED: Special Education (EDSE)

 3 credit (3+0)

 Evidence-based strategies to individualize instruction for students with high-incidence disabilities; the development and implementation of Individualized Education Plans for students with mild to moderate disabilities.
 Emphasizes access to the general curriculum.
+This course may be stacked with EDSE S622.

 Prerequisite: EDSE S410 or concurrent enrollment and passing Praxis Core exams (reading, writing, math).